LupienLab/pipeline-bisulfite-sequencing/README.md

 You then specify the test covariate (your condition of interest) and other nuisance covariates (sequencing batch or age, for example) for each sample in a design matrix and test for differential methylation.

 This can be done with single- or multi-threaded processes to decrease runtime.
+[`pipeline/call-dmrs.R`](pipeline/call-dmrs.R) is an example script that can be modified for your specific use.
 See the [documentation on Bioconductor](https://bioconductor.org/packages/release/bioc/html/dmrseq.html) for more details.

 # References